Local sports roundup: Holmen, Taebel win MVC golf meet

 Onalaska Luther 8, Viroqua 7

-A tiebreaking run in the bottom of the sixth helps secure Luther the win.
-Ali Werner hit 2 for 4 and scored three runs for Luther.
+ONALASKA -- A tie-breaking run in the bottom of the sixth helped secure the win.
+Ali Werner was 2 for 4 and scored three runs for Luther.

 G-E-T 11, Black River Falls 0

-Pitcher Genna O’Neill strikes out 12 and hits 2 for 4 with three RBIs for G-E-T as the RedHawks shutout the Tigers.
-The Tigers only recorded one hit.
+BLACK RIVER FALLS -- Pitcher Genna O’Neill struck out 12 and went 2 for 4 with three RBI for G-E-T as the RedHawks shut out the Tigers, who had just one hit.

-Maggie Bistodeau and Lindsey Lettner each recorded two hits while Ryann Duffenbach scored two RBIs on a double.
+Maggie Bistodeau and Lindsey Lettner each recorded two hits, while Ryann Duffenbach scored two RBI on a double.

 Scenic Bluffs